-Section III - A declaration that this action or choice is in the best interest of the agency.
+Section IV - A declaration that this action or choice is in the best interest of the agency.

-Upon receipt of the request for sole source authorization, the COPS Office will review to determine if competition is infeasible, and your agency will be contacted if any of the identified information is missing or if additional supporting information is required.
+Upon receipt of the request for sole source authorization, the COPS Office will review to determine if competition is infeasible, and your organization will be contacted if any of the identified information is missing or if additional supporting information is required.
 If the COPS Office determines that the request does not meet the standards set forth above, the request will be denied.

-Please be advised that conflicts of interest are prohibited under the procurement standards set forth in 2 C.F.R. § 200.318 as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
+Please be advised that conflicts of interest are prohibited under the federal procurement standards set forth in 2 C.F.R. § 200.318(c).

-If you have any questions regarding the federal requirements that guide procurement procedures, please contact the COPS Office Response Center at 800-421-6770.
+If you have any questions regarding the federal requirements that guide procurement procedures, please contact the COPS Office Response Center at AskCopsRC@usdoj.gov or 800-421-6770.